Submitting Time Reports

 The distinction is made largely to assist in reporting the various activities’ impact, i.e., the number of people and the amount of land we directly affect as a chapter.

 Chapter Development applies to activities internal to the chapter, which are largely administrative in nature.
-It includes time spent by the officers and timekeeper in performing their duties, time spent in organizing and supporting chapter training classes, time attending board meetings, etc. It also includes time preparing food or securing drinks for chapter meetings.
-Chapter Development activities have no “impact” outside the chapter itself.
+It includes time spent by the officers and timekeeper in performing their duties, time spent in organizing and supporting chapter training classes, time attending board meetings, etc. Chapter Development activities have no “impact” outside the chapter itself.

 Community Service/Outreach generally involves direct contact with and, therefore, impact on members of the public.
 It includes such things as time spent working in a booth at a community event, working with children or adults in an educational activity related to the Texas Master Naturalist (TMN) mission, as well as serving on committees and participating in activities aligned with and approved by the TMN program.
 (Activities performed as a member of another organization are not creditable as TMN volunteer service hours.)

 Environmental Service may or may not involve interaction with 3rd parties but primarily impacts the environment.
-Conducting a bio-census or bird count, replanting pine trees at Bastrop (or other) State park, assisting with a prescribed burn, are all examples.
+Conducting a biocensus or bird count, invasive species removal, and Timber Inventory are all examples.
 Here, impact is measured in miles or acres and must in some fashion directly affect the landscape.

 What if I have an idea or know of an activity that has not been approved by the chapter?

-You will need to submit a Volunteer Project and Advanced Training Request Form to a member of the chapter Volunteer Services Committee for approval.
+You will need to submit a Volunteer Project and Advanced Training Request Form to the Volunteer Service Project Director for approval.
+The Volunteer Service or Advanced Training Directors will discuss the form with their committee and may recommend approval.
 Be sure to complete the form in its entirety, providing sufficient detail for the committee to accurately assess the request.

 Are there guidelines for the types of activities that are likely to be approved?